dotlang/language/README.md

 - `:` for hash, loop, assert, call by name, array slice and tuple values
 - `<>` template syntax
 - `:=` for typename default value, type alias and import alias
+- `~` to check class conforming to another class
+-

 ### Core principle